Linkta-org/core/.github/docs/MVP_SYSTEM_DESIGN_DOCUMENTATION.md

 - **Pending decisions:** Choice of notification library (React Toastify/React Hot Toast), logging library (Winston/Sentry), rate limiter, and monitoring and alerting tools

 ## Data Design
+> _link to be updated_
-The detailed field-level information for each entity can be found in the "Data Design" section of the [API Design documentation](https://app.eraser.io/workspace/TCClWhuYjciANvj4k9Ab) and the [data design ER diagram](https://app.eraser.io/workspace/EJ7k7P8yiDQCqBUsEdoI).
+The detailed field-level information for each entity can be found in the "Data Design" section of the [API Design documentation]() and the [data design ER diagram]().

 ## API Design
+> _link to be updated_
-The detailed API endpoints, request/response formats, and authentication requirements can be found in the [API Design documentation](https://app.eraser.io/workspace/TCClWhuYjciANvj4k9Ab).
+The detailed API endpoints, request/response formats, and authentication requirements can be found in the [API Design documentation]().

 ## Module Design
 ### User Interface Design: